 in turn causes frame transmission at the DACs a fixed number of cycles later; where the time of departure is recorded as

-the value of the counter at that transition minus aTxPmdTxStartRFDelay (using TIME_OF_DEPARTURE_ClockRate), where aTxPmdTxStartRFDelay can vary by channel.
-In this implementation, the principal source of time of departure error is short term oscillator imperfection (e.g., phase noise) and RF group delay variation across channels uncompensated by aTxPmdTxStartRFDelay.
+the value of the counter at that transition minus aTxPmdTxStartRFDelay when transmitting a non-VHT PPDU or aTxPHYTxStartRFDelay when transmitting a VHT PPDU (using TIME_OF_DEPARTURE_ClockRate), where aTxPmdTxStartRFDelay or aTxPHYTxStartRFDelay can vary by channel.
+In this implementation, the principal source of time of departure error is short term oscillator imperfection (e.g., phase noise) and RF group delay variation across channels uncompensated by aTxPmdTxStartRFDelay when transmitting a non-VHT PPDU or aTxPHYTxStartRFDelay when transmitting a VHT PPDU.